 - Promote an open, transparent, and more competitive maritime transportation market in Brazil.

-- Advocate for improvements to Brazil’s draft chemical regulations bill.
+- Advocate for improvements to Brazil’s National Inventory of Chemical Substances bill (PL nº6120/2019).

-- Support the continued work of the U.S.-Brazil Commercial Dialogue.
+- Support the continued work of the U.S.-Brazil Commercial Dialogue and the US-Brazil CEO Forum.